flux-framework/flux-operator/docs/getting_started/tutorials/interactive.md

  **[Tutorial File](https://github.com/flux-framework/flux-operator/blob/main/examples/interactive/minicluster-persistent.yaml)**

 This example demonstrates bringing up a MiniCluster solely to shell in and interact with Flux.
-First, note that there is nothing special about the MiniCluster YAML except that the command is intended to run forever, a `sleep infinity`.
+First, note that there is nothing special about the MiniCluster YAML except that we set interactive to true:

 ```yaml
 apiVersion: flux-framework.org/v1alpha1